aranair/aranair.github.io/source/posts/2017-08-20-golang-telegram-bot-and-cronjobs.html.markdown

 ### Cron

+So, I needed a cron that would run perpetually and schedules a task every 5 minutes.

-The reason why this should be a separate app is because I feel that, while they are somewhat related in terms of configs, commands and databases, they have two rather different responsibilities.
+I feel that this cron job and my webapp should be in somewhat separated.
+While they are somewhat related in terms of configs, commands and databases,I felt that they have two rather different responsibilities.

 I could use a single app, with background tasks or threads running the cron that does exactly what the timer app does but I've done them in a way that they run in separate containers,